portdebarcelona/OpenInfoAPI-Ports/docs/bestpractices.md

-# To do
+# To do list

-## Security Scheme Object
+## Security Scheme
-- Defines a security scheme that can be used by the operations.
+- The OPen API Security Scheme Object defines a security scheme that can be used by the operations.
 Supported schemes are:

   - HTTP authentication,
   - an API key (either as a header, a cookie parameter or as a query parameter),